networkop/network-ci/acme-large/README.md

   After this step you should be able to find the lab up and running on UNetLab server.

-2. Verify real-time connectivity while making configuration changes
+2. Verify real-time connectivity while making configuration changes.
+Example of changes required to convert from OSPF to BGP can be found in `./network/ospf-bgp.txt` file

     ```bash
     ./1_monitor.py